-Consider a deep freezer if you want to store purees long-term (up to 3 months)
+Consider a deep freezer if you want to store purees long-term

 For best results, frozen foods should remain at a constant sub-zero temperature.
 A deep freezer is better equipped to handle this temperature control as opposed to your regular freezer, which may fluctuate with you opening and closing the door often.

-You cannot reheat (or re-freeze) food more than once, so once you’ve thawed a frozen puree, toss any leftovers.
+You cannot reheat (or re-freeze) baby food more than once, so once you’ve thawed a frozen puree, toss any leftovers.

 This rule also applies to breastmilk.
 So if you’re using breastmilk to thin out your homemade baby food purees, add the milk while it’s fresh!